lmedranos/QUED/README.md

 ```bash
 python3 smile2database.py -i dataset.csv -x 'SMILE' -y <optional target> -o <output directory> -n 0
 ```
 By default, this program performs conformational search considering this configuration: `-gfn2 -gbsa h2o -mrest 5 -rthr 0.1 -ewin 12.0 -mquick`.
-In case the user decide to use a different setting, the line 84 of this script should be modified with the desired arguments.
+In case the user decides to use a different setting, line 84 of this script should be modified with the desired arguments.

 ### Validate trained ML regression models
-The hyperparameters of trained ML models are included in pickle files in the `models` directory.
-The user can choose between XGBoost and KRR models trained for toxicity and lipophilicity prediction (we include only the best models per dataset and per regression model).
-The script `dataset2pred` allows the user to use these trained models to 1) Validate the results resported in the paper.
+The hyperparameters of trained ML models are included in pickle files in the [ZENODO repository](https://zenodo.org/records/17106019).
+The user can choose between XGBoost and KRR models trained for physicochemical properties, toxicity and lipophilicity prediction (we include only the best models per dataset and per regression model).
+The script `dataset2pred` allows the user to use these trained models to 1) Validate the results reported in the paper.
 2) Perform inference in a new dataset of molecules.
-The flag `-v` serves for the objective 1), in this case, the user must include the employed training dataset (in HDF5 format), which can be found in the models directory (decompress the zip file before running this script).
+The flag `-v` serves for the objective (1), in this case, the user must include the employed training dataset (in HDF5 format), which can also be found in the [ZENODO repository](https://zenodo.org/records/17106019).

 In the case of XGBoost, the trained pipeline is already included in the pickle file.
 ```bash